grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 <dl>
 <dt>Biron</dt>
 <dd>
   <p class="action">looks around and suddenly acknowledges what Ba asked him to do.
-He starts to walk to Agata's tent</p>
+He starts to walk to Agata&#39;s tent</p>
 </dd>
 </dl>